 I've started getting bored of carving shapes I might never use and didn't particularly like so I thought I'd try to cut a shape I was happy with.
 So using one of the larger triangles I'd cut I used my small arcitectual form to measure out how to make a scaled up version of it but without the corner cut off.
 I took the piece after soaking it for a while and stated to cut it out on the architectural could get it cleaned up and make a mould of it.

-I managed to cut the edges that were at 90 degree angles to each other bu
+I managed to cut the edges that were at 90 degree angles to each other but there was an angle I had a bit of trouble doing, at first I tried drawing out the kind of angle I would

-ore soaping, not sure if I've mentioned about soap before if I haven't you should know about it cause it's somethign mould maker/plaster worker should know about, it lubricates the plaster or anything with a porous surface to stop the plaster from sticking to it.When making moulds you should always soap the table where your pouring your plaster to stop it from sticking also.
+Now for the exciting bit mould making but not before soaping, not sure if I've mentioned about soap before if I haven't you should know about it cause it's somethign mould maker/plaster worker should know about, it lubricates the plaster or anything with a porous surface to stop the plaster from sticking to it.When making moulds you should always soap the table where your pouring your plaster to stop it from sticking also.
 When preparing to make this mould I soaped my model atleast seven times because I really didn't want to ruin my.

 The next step after what seemed like it could have been several hours of soaping, I started setting up the boards around the piece.
-I left two sides flat against a board and the table so they wouldn't be covered with plaster.
-So when I make more of these triangular models with the mould in plaster or wax I can choose between a large surface to pour into or a smaller.
+I

 The boards around the mould were secured with clay and had rope tied around it.
 I then had to mix 15pints of water and plaster to fill the mould.
 Unfortunately my mould wasn't strong enough, and the board at the back that the plaster model was resting on slipped away and the wet plaster started to seep out.
-Lovely Mark (The Plaster Master) came to my rescue, and caught a large amount of the wet plaster in a bucket and poured in in while I held the boards in place, it's a good job 15pints of plaster was a little too much.
+Lovely Mark (The Plaster Master) came to my rescue, and caught a large amount of the wet

-hould have made my mould with the larger surface lying down as the weight of the plaster was too much for the taller boards, and if I had lay the piece down I could have had boards around the piece saving a lot of plaster, silly me.
+Thinking about it now I should have made my mould with the larger surface lying down as the weight of the plaster was too much for the taller boards, and if I had lay the piece down I could have had boards around the piece saving a lot of plaster, silly me.

-When I removed the boards after the plaster had dried I found that I had lost the flat surface for the larger side of the triangle and had to carve down the surface with a surfor
+When I removed the boards after the plaster had dried I found that I had lost the flat surface for the larger side of the triangle and had to carve down the surface with a surform.

 Just need to remembered to soap it up well when using plaster and giving it a good soak when using wax.